-Belize's baselines are set out in a Schedule to the MAA as follows: the baseline from which the breadth of the territorial sea is measured extends from Belize's northern coast to the northernmost island of Ambergris Caye - SE, and from Ambergris Caye - SE to Belize's southern border at the Sarstoon River, through a series of loxodromes drawn so as to join successively in the order in which they are there located from north to south, points situated on the low water line on or adjacent to Mauger Caye, Sandbore Caye, Half-Moon Caye, North East Caye, Silk Cayes, Black Rock, Nicholas Caye, Hunting Caye, Ragged Caye, East Snake Caye, South Snake Caye, Moho Caye, Stuart Caye, Rio Grande - South Entrance, Orange Point, Mother Point and then on to the Sarstoon River.
+Baselines for Belize are set out in a Schedule to the MAA as follows: the baseline from which the breadth of the territorial sea is measured extends from the northern coast to the northernmost island of Ambergris Caye - South East, and from Ambergris Caye - South East to the southern border at the Sarstoon River.
+The baseline, through a series of loxodromes, is drawn so as to join successively in the order in which they are there located from north to south, points situated on the low water line on or adjacent to Mauger Caye, Sandbore Caye, Half-Moon Caye, North East Caye, Silk Cayes, Black Rock, Nicholas Caye, Hunting Caye, Ragged Caye, East Snake Caye, South Snake Caye, Moho Caye, Stuart Caye, Rio Grande - South Entrance, Orange Point, Mother Point and then on to the Sarstoon River.

 The internal waters of Belize comprise any areas of water that are on the landward side of the baselines from which the maritime zones are measured (sec.
 5).
-The territorial sea of Belize comprises those areas of the sea having, as their inner limits, the baselines of the territorial sea and, as their outer limits, a line measured seaward from that baseline, every point of which is 12 nautical miles from the nearest point of that baseline (sec.
-3 (1)); except for the territorial sea between the mouth of the Sarstoon River to Ranguana Caye which is kept at the traditional 3 nautical miles to provide a framework for the negotiation of a definitive agreement on territorial differences with the Republic of Guatemala (sec.
+The territorial sea of Belize comprises those areas of the sea having, as their inner limits, the baseline of the territorial sea and, as their outer limits, a line measured seaward from that baseline, every point of which is 12 nautical miles from the nearest point of that baseline (sec.
+3 (1)); except for the territorial sea between the mouth of the Sarstoon River to Ranguana Caye, which is kept at the traditional 3 nautical miles to provide a framework for the negotiation of a definitive agreement on territorial differences with the Republic of Guatemala (sec.
 3 (2) and (3)).